Meet Addi and Cassi Hempel - We Have Niemann Pick Type C Diease and Have Tested Positive For The XMRV Virus

-Our names are Addison and Cassidy Hempel and we are 6 year old identical twin girls who live in Reno, Nevada.
+Our names are Addison and Cassidy Hempel and we are 7 year old identical twin girls who live in Reno, Nevada.
 In October 2007, after a two year medical odyssey, we were diagnosed with a ultra rare and fatal cholesterol disease that affects only 500 people worldwide.
-It’s called Niemann Pick Type C (NPC) disease and is frequently referred to as the “Childhood Alzheimer’s.”
-In September 2009, we learned that addition to having Niemann Pick Type C disease, we have an active XMRV retrovirus infection.
+The disease is called Niemann Pick Type C (NPC) and the condition is frequently referred to as “Childhood Alzheimer’s.”
+NPC is ultimately fatal in childhood and we are in a battle for our lives.

-Niemann Pick Type C is a genetic disease where harmful amounts of cholesterol (called lipids), accumulate in our spleens, livers, lungs, bone marrow, and ultimately brains.
-Every moment of everyday, cholesterol is getting stuck inside millions of our cells and causing a massive traffic jam in our bodies.
+Niemann Pick Type C is a genetic disease where harmful amounts of cholesterol (called lipids), accumulate in our spleens, livers, lungs and ultimately our brains.
+Every moment of everyday, cholesterol is getting stuck inside millions of our cells and causing a massive traffic jam inside our tiny bodies.
 As a result, Niemann Pick Type C causes progressive neurological deterioration with symptoms including dementia, seizures, ataxia and cataplexy.
-NPC is ultimately fatal in childhood an there are limited treatments and no cure.

-FDA Grants Permission To Start New Treatment With Sugar Compound
+FDA Grants Permission To Start New Treatment With Sugar Compound Called Cyclodextrin

 Why Care?
 You Have The Niemann Pick Type C Gene Too!

-Every person in the world is born with a Niemann Pick Type C gene and could not live without it.
-The Niemann Pick Type C gene is located on Chromosome 18 and the gene regulates human cholesterol metabolism at the cellular level.
-It just so happens that we were born with major problem on this cholesterol gene which causes our fatal disease.
-Some doctors believe Niemann Pick Type C and Alzheimer’s could be connected due to cholesterol and lipid issues (see The Scientist Magazine article, November 2008) while HIV-AIDS researchers have discovered that the Niemann Pick Type C gene helps the deadly virus replicate in infected people as HIV AIDS needs cholesterol to survive.
+Every person in the world is born with the Niemann Pick Type C gene and could not live without it.
+The NPC1 gene is located on Chromosome 18 and the gene regulates human cholesterol metabolism at the cellular level.
+We were born with major problems on this cholesterol gene which in turn causes our fatal disease.

 How You Can Help?

-Please take a moment volunteer to join our CureCaps hat making effort or make a financial contribution to help us continue to find innovative treatments.
-With everyone’s help, we can conquer cholesterol together and gain critical insights into the brain that could help millions of people.
-And one final request which is very important to us.
-Please send us a wish for cure.
+Please take a moment volunteer to join our CureCaps hat making effort or make a financial contribution to help our parents continue to find innovative treatments for us and other kids.
+Or send us a wish for cure.

 We Dare To Dream!